 Consistent with Crow’s blueprint for a New American University, Fulton Engineering emphasizes discovery, design, innovation, entrepreneurship and societal impact.
 A number of innovative programs and student-centric services — E2 Camp freshman orientation, engineering residential communities, undergraduate research programs such as FURI — the Fulton Undergraduate Research Initiative, student organizations, leadership and entrepreneurship opportunities such as EPICS — the Engineering Projects in Community Service program, and tutoring and career services — are designed to support a hands-on, creative environment that is known as the Fulton Difference.

-Fall 2016 enrollment was over 20,000.
-To meet this growth and expand its research expertise in core areas of health, energy, education, security and sustainability, faculty numbers have grown to more than 320.
-Research expenditures for fiscal 2016 were an estimated $103.30 million.
+Fall 2023 enrollment exceeded 31,000 students.
+To meet this growth and expand its research expertise, the Fulton Schools faculty numbers have grown to more than 390 tenured and tenure-track faculty.
+Research expenditures for fiscal year 2022 were at an all-time high of $145 million.

 Timeline and Key Events